smllygrl/AusPostTechTest/README.md

 I then used some remaining time to work on unit testing and integration testing for my Health Check Controller.
 I had mentioned to Kalyani that JUnit testing was not something I had a lot of experience in, so I was sure to show some hearty attempts.

-I deployed the project on Elastic Beanstalk using the deployment steps in this md.
+I deployed the project on Elastic Beanstalk using the deployment steps in this README.
 I then attempted to integrate into an AWS code pipeline (hence the yaml file) but was unable to complete this process in time.

+I manually entered the data using the POST endpoint and the steps described in this README.

 ###### Tools/ Languages used used: